 Name: Saudi Food Event

-The country’s international food event occurs every May, when individuals within the restaurant business come together to view and discuss the latest kitchen technologies.
+The country’s international food event occurs every May, when professionals from the restaurant sector gather to view and discuss the latest kitchen technologies.
 It’s also a great opportunity to sample some wonderful Arabic dishes.

 Name: Jeddah Summer Festival